-There is a wide range of accommodation options available to students joiing the Study Abroad programme.
+There is a wide range of hall-based accommodation options available to students joining the Study Abroad programme.

 At Reading our halls provide Erasmus & Study Abroad students with a home away from home where you will find yourself part of a supportive community.
 Each hall has its own distinctive character offering a safe and secure environment in which to study, socialise and relax.